 6 Neat Ways to Build Your Emergency Fund

 Some of us are creative thinkers, especially when it comes to making excuses about saving for our emergency fund.
-From the weak economy to falling dollar to the high gas prices, I seem to hear something new every day.
+From the weak economy to the falling dollar to high gas prices, there are new ones every day.
 To break the trend of using our creativity to think of excuses, I challenged myself to instead think of some not so obvious ways to build an emergency fund.
-I actually had fun doing it but what’s more important is for those struggling to build an emergency fund to try this.
+I actually had fun doing this exercise but what’s more important is for those struggling to build an emergency fund to try some of the tricks listed below.
+Here they are:

 Treat the Emergency Fund like An Expense

 This one might not be so creative, but why not add a twist to it by having your family member bill you for it?
-This actually works best if your kids collect the money because late payment is not really an option!
-By doing this, it also involves your children in a real world situation earlier in life which gives you a chance to teach him about finance issues!
+The plan actually works best if your kids collect the money because late payment is going to be painful.
+Trying this idea will also involve your children in a real world situation earlier in life while giving you a chance to teach them about financial matters.
+(Click here for 20 more personal finance tips to teach your kids.)

 Pretend Everything Cost 10% More

-If we automatically put 10% of the purchase price into our emergency fund every time we buy something, we will very quickly build a big emergency reserve!
-Doing this makes everything more expensive, so if we are disciplined enough to implement this, it may even help us buy less.
+If you automatically put 10% of the purchase price into the emergency fund every time you buy something, you will very quickly build a big emergency reserve.
+Doing this makes everything more expensive, so if you are disciplined enough to implement this, you may end up buying less too.

-Alternatively, doubling our utility bill will also work the same way!
-Be creative!
+Alternatively, pretending our utility bill is double the cost will also work the same way.
+Be creative.

 Save Every $5 Bill

-I can’t claim that I came up with this idea because a lady already managed to save a good amount of money doing this.
-I bet it was fun every time she was receiving cash!
+I didn’t come up with this idea because a lady already managed to save a good amount of money doing this.
+I bet it was fun every time she received cash.

 Pretend Gas is $5 a Gallon and Save the Difference